ics-software-engineering/meteor-example-cloudinary/index.md

 To run this application, you must first [sign up for a free Cloudinary account](https://cloudinary.com/users/register/free).
 The free plan (as of Summer, 2017) offers 75K total images, 2 GB storage, and 5 GB monthly bandwidth.
 This should be enough for demo purposes.

+During the initial user configuration wizard, the "Account Settings" dialog will provide the option to enable unsigned uploads.
+You should enable this feature.

 #### Create an "upload preset"

 Now create an "upload preset" to allow unsigned uploading.
 You create an upload preset in the [Settings / Upload](https://cloudinary.com/console/settings/upload) area of your Cloudinary management dashboard.
 After it's been created, you will see something like this: